datacarpentry/python-ecology-lesson/setup.md

 ### Miniconda installation

-Miniconda is a "light" version of Anaconda.
+Miniconda is a "lightweight" version of Anaconda.
 If you install and use Miniconda, you will also need to install the workshop packages.